CenterDenmark/elexia-datamodel/guides/data consumer/data_consumer_guide.md

 ## Best Practices

 - **Start with the site endpoints** to discover the structure and related entities.
 - **Use the complete endpoint** for a full recursive view of all entities under a site.
+  *If the complete endpoint times out for large sites, use the regular site endpoint and then query related entities (buildings, weather areas, etc.) by their IDs.*
 - **Follow up with entity-specific endpoints** to get details for buildings, devices, weather areas, forecasts, and states.
 - **Cache context data** locally, as it changes infrequently.
 - **Use UUIDs** from responses to query further details.